unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - miniature scale is 15mm.
 Scale is highly abstracted though
 - games should take 45-60 min

-### Components
+### Components and Conventions

 - Dice: d6
 - Measuring tape
 - Circular bases of size: 40mm, 70mm, 80mm, 90mm
 - Tokens
 - Models
+- 4x4 ft play area

-### Scale
+#### Scale

-The scale is highly abstracted.
-The scale of models is not important as the base they are placed on is what matters in the game.
-The table size is intended to be 4x4 ft.
+The scale of the game's models is 15mm (1/100 scale).
+The overall scale is highly abstracted as the battlefield is a representation of what holographic imaging would be available to you when commanding your forces.

-### Measuring
+#### Measuring

 When measuring distances to or from a Unit/Ping, any point on the edge of the base may be used.
 Players may make measurements at any time.